 The Instrumentation & Industrial Automation Technology Program focuses on a curriculum designed to introduce students to today's world of computerized industrial automated manufacturing.
 The 24-month training encompasses a basic understanding of mathematics for electronics, electricity, solid state, digital devices, applied physics and calculus.
 Programmable logic controllers, transmitters, transducers, recorders and controllers will be used to simulate control techniques.
-Temperature, level, flow, and pressure are just a few of the process controls that instrumentation technicians monitor, install, troubleshoot, repair and calibrate.
+Temperature, level, flow and pressure are just a few of the process controls that instrumentation technicians monitor, install, troubleshoot, repair and calibrate.

-Safety is an integral part of the instruction throughout the program.
+Safety is an integral part of instruction throughout the program.
 Regularly scheduled safety meetings are held to ensure that proper safety practices are being followed.
 Proper clothing including solid shoes, no sandals, long pants and full shirts with a minimum of cap sleeves must be worn.
 Safety glasses must be worn in lab.
 Unsafe practices will result in points being deducted from lab assignments and/or other disciplinary actions.

-Students are encouraged to join the Instrumentation, Systems and Automation Society (ISA).
+Students are encouraged to join The International Society of Automation (ISA).
 The student chapter participates in chapter meetings and activities.
 Tours are scheduled with a variety of industries to expose students to instrumentation technicians in the work environment.
 The tours are required of all students enrolled in the Instrumentation & Industrial Automation Technology Program.
 Clock hours shown in the program outline are approximations and may be adjusted by the instructor to accommodate classroom needs.
 These hours may take place either in a classroom setting or as instruction in the lab area.

 The goal of the Instrumentation & Industrial Automation Technology Program is to provide the resources and instruction necessary to allow students opportunities for entry-level employment as instrumentation technicians.
 Employment opportunities exist in almost all types of industrial product manufacturing.
+If a student wishes to seek an externship with an employer, they would be allowed the opportunity to do so during the last 20 school days of training.

 The Instrumentation & Industrial Automation Technology Program is 24 months in length (six trimesters).
-The student will earn 138.3 credit hours which are 2,688 clock hours.
+The student will earn 133.5 credit hours or 132.0 credit hours (externship option) which are 2,688 clock hours.
 Tuition is payable on a trimester basis.
 There are three trimesters in an academic year.

-Clock Hours Credit Hours Trimester 1 IN 101 IN 102 IN 103 IN 104L Math for Electronics137Electrical Fundamentals112Solid State Devices32Lab & Shop Projects167448 9.1 7.5 2.1 5.6 24.3 Trimester 2 IN 201 IN 202 IN 203 IN 204 IN 205L Electrical Fundamentals 90 Solid State Devices 40 Operational Amplifiers 84 Physics 46 Lab & Shop Projects 188 448 6.0 2.7 5.6 3.1 6.3 23.7 Trimester 3 IN 301 IN 302 IN 303 IN 304L Instrument Maintenance & Calibration64Physics114Calculus57Lab & Shop Projects213448 4.3 7.6 3.8 7.1 22.8 Trimester 4 IN 401 IN 402 IN 403 IN 404L Instrumentation & Process Control90Motor Control25Calculus58Lab & Shop Projects275448 6.0 1.7 3.9 9.2 20.8 Trimester 5 IN 501 IN 502 IN 503 IN 504 IN 505L Instrumentation & Process Control30Digital Fundamentals87Programmable Logic Controllers90Networking Fundamentals35Lab & Shop Projects206448 2.0 5.8 6.0 2.3 6.9 23.0
+Clock Hours Credit Hours Trimester 1 IN 101 IN 102 IN 103 IN 104L Math for Electronics137Electrical Fundamentals112Solid State Devices32Lab & Shop Projects167448 9.0 7.5 2.0 5.5 24.0 Trimester 2 IN 201 IN 202 IN 203 IN 204 IN 205L Electrical Fundamentals90Solid State Devices40Operational Amplifiers84Physics I46Lab & Shop Projects188448 6.0 2.5 5.5 3.0 6.0 23.0 Trimester 3 IN 301 IN 302 IN 303 IN 304L Instrument Maintenance & Calibration 64 Physics II 114 Calculus I 57 Lab & Shop Projects 213 448 4.0 7.5 3.5 7.0 22.0 Trimester 4 IN 401 IN 402 IN 403 IN 404L Instrumentation & Process Control90Motor Control25Calculus II58Lab & Shop Projects275448 6.0 1.5 3.5 9.0 20.0 Trimester 5 IN 501 IN 502 IN 503 IN 504 IN 505L Instrumentation & Process Control30Digital Fundamentals87Programmable Logic Controllers90Networking Fundamentals35Lab & Shop Projects206448 2.0 5.5 6.0 2.0 6.5 22.0